Faculty & Staff

 Biography

-Dr. Kerry B. Neville is Associate Professor of Fiction and Nonfiction Writing.
-She is the author of two collections of stories, Necessary Lies, which received the G. S. Sharat Chandra Prize in Fiction and was named a ForeWord Magazine Short Story Book of the Year, and Remember to Forget Me.
-Her memoir, Momma May Be Mad, is forthcoming in 2025.
-Her work has appeared in publications such as The Gettysburg Review, Epoch, Triquarterly, The Washington Post, The Huffington Post, and elsewhere.
+Dr. Kerry Neville is the author of the memoir, Momma May Be Mad, and two collections of stories, Necessary Lies, which received the G. S. Sharat Chandra Prize and was named a ForeWord Magazine Short Story Book of the Year, and Remember to Forget Me.
+Her work has appeared in publications such as The Gettysburg Review, Epoch, TriQuarterly, Brevity, The Washington Post, The Irish Times, and elsewhere.
 Her fiction and nonfiction have been named Notables in Best American Short Stories and Best American Essays.
-She is a nonfiction editor for Panorama: The Journal of Travel, Place, and Nature.
-In 2018, she was a Fulbright Fellow at University of Limerick in Ireland, where she was Visiting Faculty in the MA in Creative Writing Program.
+She received her Ph.D. in creative writing and literature from University of Houston.
+She was a Fulbright Fellow at University of Limerick in Ireland, where she was visiting faculty in the M.A.
+Creative Writing Program.
+She lives in Milledgeville, Georgia, and teaches at Georgia College and State University where she is Interim Chair of the Department of Communication as well as faculty in the Creative Writing Program.

 Image